Mitsubishi Dignity: Second generation (BHGY51; 2012)

 The Dignity nameplate was revived as a rebadged rear-wheel drive, fifth-generation Nissan Cima to Japanese customers only starting April 26, 2012.
 As with the preceding generation, the Dignitys were used as official cars by the Akishino branch of Japan's Imperial family.

 The second-generation Dignity is slightly taller, but narrower and shorter, and is lighter by 200 kg over the previous model.
 It was the first hybrid electric Mitsubishi Motors model to be sold in Japan, and it complied with the 2005 emission standards, achieving a 75% reduction level over the previous model, and achieving the 2003 Japanese government fuel economy standards.
 While the Dignity was only offered with one engine option, which is the Nissan's 3,498 cc VQ35HR V6 engine, the "Pure Drive/Hybrid" badge is not installed, and it was differed cosmetically from the Cima on which it is based.
 Many items offered on the Dignity were carried over from the Cima, including the lattice rear retractable window screen.
 The Dignity was offered in only one trim package, called the "VIP", which is equivalent to the Cima's VIP G trim.
 However, the Dignity was not available with all-wheel drive system, unlike the Cima.
 Nissan's GPS navigation system called CarWings was also included.

 The Dignity/Proudia nameplates were discontinued for the second time in November 2016.
+Sales were extremely low - between July 2012 and February 2015, 98 examples were sold in Japan, the car's only market.